Stand a chance to win €5000 towards the production of your next short film.

 - You must hold the copyright to your pitch idea to protect the ownership of your idea.

-- If you win The Pitch, the prize money is provided on the condition that ShortsTV is given first right of refusal to broadcast the winning film when it is finished.
+- If you win The Pitch, the prize money is provided on the condition that ShortsTV is given full worldwide TV broadcast rights to the finished film.
 A production funding agreement will be given to you.

 - Your short film must not exceed 40 minutes in length.

-- Your short film must have a maximum budget of €10,000 – it can only exceed this amount if ShortsTV is guaranteed first right of refusal to broadcast the finished film.
+- Your short film must have a maximum budget of €10,000 – it can only exceed this amount if ShortsTV is guaranteed full TV broadcast rights to the finished film.

 - The winning film must be finished within one year, or the €5,000 funding will be withdrawn.